cdcarson/frieda/README.md

 ## Caveats / Welcome

 This library is a work in progress.
 So far it's been developed against a single project and a single database schema.
 It seems to work fine, but use with caution.
 Bugs may occur.
-There are [limitations](#known-limitations).

 Bug reports, suggestions and PRs are entirely welcome.